akshaydeepakm44/Data_Dialect/README.md

   - Applied to extract place names from the text, audio, and video data provided by users.

 ## How to Run
+Since your backend is built with Node.js, the command to start the backend should reflect that instead of using Python.
+Here’s the corrected section for running the application:

+---

+## How to Run

 1. **Clone the repository**:
    ```bash